protocol/web3-dev-team/proposals/large-crypto-blobs.md

 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->

+- libp2p and IPFS based web applications load time is not bigger than a regular web application

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

 - Reuse parts of [rust-libp2p](https://github.com/libp2p/rust-libp2p) compiled for WASM backend.
+  - Look into other WASM alternative
 - Work with partners (e.g. Igalia) to drive crypto implementation and landing efforts in browsers natively.

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->